 APPIC National Matching Service (NMS) Code: 132011

 Applicants must have completed a minimum of 500 hours of direct clinical contact.
+Please note that, given the impact of Covid-19 on intern applicants, we are reducing this expectation to 450 hours of direct clinical contact.
 Applicants who have completed a minimum of 3 integrated testing reports will be preferred; a minimum of 1 integrated testing report is required.

 Interns must be within 25 minutes of the University on the 35 days that they are on call for a 24 hour period.

 Notification: Our program is a member of APPIC and follows that organization’s application and acceptance policies.
-All applications are screened; personal interviews will be scheduled by December 15th with those students whose interests and qualifications appear most compatible with our training program.
-Interviews will be held during the second and third week in January – please refer to our APPIC profile for details on the interview process: https://membership.appic.org/directory/display/701
+All applications are screened; personal interviews (all via Zoom) will be scheduled by December 4th with those students whose interests and qualifications appear most compatible with our training program.
+Interviews will be held during the second and third weeks in December – please refer to our APPIC profile for details on the interview process: https://membership.appic.org/directory/display/701

 Criminal Records Check (CORI)